Galavant: Home media

 Galavant – The Complete Collection was released on DVD as a set consisting of both seasons in Region 1 on November 10, 2017.
+The series was made available to stream on Netflix.
+Galavant was later released on Hulu.

 Reception

-Critical reception
+Critical response

-The first season averaged 4.83 million live viewers, and 6.52 million including DVR-playback.
-It has received generally positive reviews: it currently has a Rotten Tomatoes rating of 90%, based on reviews from 36 critics, with an average rating of 7.5/10.
-The site's critical consensus reads, "While the jokes in Galavant ride the line of predictability, their execution, along with campy themes and silly musical numbers, make it memorably entertaining."
-On Metacritic, it has a score of 61 out of 100, based on reviews from 26 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, for the first season, 78% of 40 critics' reviews are positive, with an average rating of 6.60/10.
+The website's consensus reads: "While the jokes in Galavant ride the line of predictability, their execution, along with campy themes and silly musical numbers, make it memorably entertaining."
+On Metacritic, it has a score of 64 out of 100, based on reviews from 30 critics, indicating "generally favorable reviews".